Honorlock Resources for Instructors

 - See this one-minute video for an overview of the simple process and the View Results Guide for instructions on how to navigate recorded student sessions.

 - If you experience a session with lost footage, Honorlock provides a feature to request failsafe images.

 - We recommend including the following syllabus text when choosing to use Honorlock in your course.

 - We recommend verifying imported exams if you copied your course from a previous term to ensure that Honorlock is enabled for your high-stakes exams.

 - We strongly recommend creating a practice exam for you and your students to pilot before administering your first graded exam.

-- Please urge your students to check their system and Internet connection in advance per the information on our student resource, and to always use the Honorlock chat tool for support during exams.
+- Please urge your students to always use the Honorlock chat tool for support during exams.

 - When adjusting your Honorlock settings, be mindful of the Student Guidelines portion, which will clarify any test-specific rules in force for your exam.
 For instance, if your students are having issues finding a quiet, private room to take their exam, you could allow them to take your exam in a public area and to allow background noise by selecting these options:

 - For questions about information security and privacy, see the Honorlock Security and Privacy FAQ.